 You can view a slideshow of the videos and images on the VIRB action camera.

-- 1 From the VIRB® screen, select

 - 2 Wait a few seconds for the thumbnail images to load.

 - 3 Select a video or image.

 - 4 Select Menu > Start Slideshow.

 To stop the slideshow, selcet Menu > Stop Slideshow.